By Richard K.

 Following a set of rules based entry conditions I entered a trade at the exact low of that correction and made my final target 17 days later.

 This is where my indicator played such a crucial role in helping me enter that trade.
-You will probably recognize the MACD histogram on the chart above and I used it to confirm momentum divergence when price reached an area of market geometry on a 5 minute time frame.
-It therefore forms part of one of my entry condition that I need to see before I take any trades and it has saved me a lot of times from taking bad setups that have a low expectancy of working out.
+You will probably recognize the MACD histogram on the chart above and I used it to confirm momentum divergence when price reached an area of market geometry on a 5-minute time frame.
+It therefore forms part of one of my entry conditions that I need to see before I take any trades and it has saved me on many occasions from taking bad setups that have a low expectancy of working out.

 Entering a position within my lower entry zone allowed me to take partial profit of 176 ticks while only risking 15 ticks.
 In this case price never reached my final target but I got stopped out on my trailing stop with additional profit.

 Another great trade was helped along with yet another case of momentum divergence right at the area of market geometry I identified ahead of time.

 Here’s another example of a trade forecast done on AUD/USD around the 21st December 2017.